SAKryukov/web-presentation/article/article.md

 December 6, 2020

 Style improvements for video.
 In response to feature requests (CodeProject member [gunamoi1](https://www.codeproject.com/Members/gunamoi1)), the video element is always centered or in the fullscreen mode.

+#### 4.0.0

+December 20SA???, 2020

+Minor fixes.
+In this release, an alternative product has been added, under the nickname "the other way around".
+It is described in a [separate article](https://www.codeproject.com/Articles/5290221/Web-Presentation-the-Other-Way-Around).

 ## License Note